FelixAburto/Detection-Engineering/README.md

 <img src="https://i.imgur.com/GNc4zvq.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-Finally, download the Valuable Company Data - DO NOT HAXXX.txt from this page and set it inside the "Documents" Folder of your Windows VM.
-This is the data we are going to exfiltrate with out reverse shell.
+Finally, download the "Valuable Company Data - DO NOT HAXXX.txt" file from this page and place it inside the "Documents" folder of your Windows VM.
+This is the data we will exfiltrate with our reverse shell.

 <p align="center">
 <img src="https://i.imgur.com/aPdXRkk.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>